FioraSwap/Assets/README.md

     {
       "name": "String.
 Optional.
 This is for providing a unique name to each token.
 If none is given the token name will be 'CollectionName #TokenId'.", "image": "String.
 Required.
-This will be used to represent the token.", "imageV2": "String.
+This will be used to represent the token.", "imageV2 or image_v2": "String.
 Optional.
 This can be used for collections with multiple visual representations(2D/3D).
 If provided it will display this image in the app."
     }
     ```